Smartproxy/Puppeteer/README.md

 `node puppeteer.js`

-If you did everything correctly, you should see an IP appearing form our proxy server once script finishes running.
+If you did everything correctly, you should see an IP appearing from our proxy server once the script finishes running.

 <img src="https://i.imgur.com/4P0d3sM.png">